fhur/xql/packages/docs/docs/100-getting-started/000-quick-start.md

 In the example above, this will generate a types file at `src/generated/db.ts`, a schema definitions file at `src/generated/schema.ts` and an index file that connects both to the query builder and exports them, at `src/generated/index.ts`.

-This connection allows you to export a type-safe query builder, `from()`, which has all the table and column names with the corresponding TypeScript types, as sourced from your database.
+This connection allows you to simply import a type-safe query builder, `from()`, which includes all the table and column names along with their corresponding TypeScript types, sourced directly from your database.

 ## Write your first query